 But this plot device was the only reason I kept reading!

 To be honest, if this book hadn’t been on my summer queue last year I would have DNFd it after the prologue.
 The prologue is written in a bizarre, overwrought style that clashes with the rest of the novel.
 It shamelessly tries to build suspense by depicting a funeral and omitting the names of the deceased and attendees, but come on—this 402-page book is set in 1686.
-There’s a 0% chance the entire main cast will see the final pages.
+There’s a 0% chance the entire main cast will be alive at the end.
 People died of everything back then.
 Except from being stabbed in the chest, which is portrayed as survivable.
 What?

 Overall: 2.3 (out of 5.0).
 The miniseries sets this story in the 1800s instead of the 1600s which, from my tenuous grasp of history, fits some of the themes/messages a little better.
 Maybe they also have something more about the miniaturist, but that’s a big ask.
-If you give this book a chance, I recommend you read past the prologue since it’s not representative (and won’t make much sense until you’re a good bit into the book).
+If you give this book a chance, I recommend you read past the prologue since it’s not representative (and won’t make sense until later).
 But don’t keep reading for info about the miniaturist!
 There’s no closure there.